-1.16 The work of a nephrologist includes the early detection and diagnosis of renal disease and the long-term management of its complications such as high blood pressure, anaemia and bone disease.
-The nephrologist may share the management with the general practitioner or local hospital physician; relying on them to refer patients early for initial diagnosis and specific treatment.
+- 1.16 The work of a nephrologist includes the early detection and diagnosis of renal disease and the long-term management of its complications such as high blood pressure, anaemia and bone disease.
+The nephrologist may share some management with the general practitioner or other physicians; relying on them to refer patients early for initial diagnosis and specific treatment.
 At any one time, perhaps only 5% of patients under their care are inpatients in wards with a further 20% attending the renal centre regularly for haemodialysis.
-However, inpatient nephrology and the care of patients receiving centre-based dialysis are specialised, complex and require experienced medical advice to be available on a 24 hour basis.
-Other renal work is sustained on an outpatient basis; this includes renal replacement therapy by dialysis and the care of transplant patients.

-- 1.17 There are six major components to renal medicine. - Renal replacement therapy.
+However, inpatient nephrology and the care of patients receiving centre-based dialysis are specialised, complex and require experienced medical advice to be available on a 24-hour basis.
+Other renal work is sustained on an outpatient basis; this includes renal replacement therapy by dialysis and the care of transplant patients. - 1.17 There are six major components to renal medicine. - 1.
+Renal replacement therapy.
 The most significant element of work relates to the preparation of patients with advanced CKD for RRT and their medical supervision for the remainder of their lives.
-The patient population will present increasing challenges for renal staffing as more elderly and diabetic patients are accepted for treatment. - 2.
+The patient population will present increasing challenges for renal staffing as more elderly and sicker patients (with comorbid diseases) are accepted for treatment. - 2.
 Emergency work.
-The emergency work associated with the specialty consists of: - i.
-Treatment of acute renal failure, often involving multiple organ failure and acute-on-chronic renal failure.
-Close co-operation with other medical specialties, including critical care, is therefore a vital component of this aspect of the service. - ii.
-Management of medical emergencies arising from an established renal failure programme.
-This workload is expanding as the number, age and comorbidity of patients starting renal replacement therapy increases. - 3.
+The emergency work associated with the specialty consists of:

+- i. treatment of acute renal failure, often involving the failure of other major organs thus co-operation with other medical specialities, including critical care, is therefore a vital component of this aspect of the service; - ii. management of medical emergencies arising from an established renal failure programme.
+This workload is expanding as the number, age, and comorbidity of patients starting renal replacement therapy increases. - 3.
 Routine nephrology.
 A substantial workload is associated with the immunological and metabolic nature of renal disease which requires investigative procedures in an inpatient setting.
 It is estimated that ten inpatient beds per million of the population are required for this work. - 4.
 Investigation and management of fluid and electrolyte disorders.
 This makes up a variable proportion of the nephrologists work, depending on the other expertise available in the hospital. - 5.
 Outpatient work.
-The outpatient work in renal medicine consists of the majority of general nephrology together with clinics for dialysis and renal transplant patients. - 6.
-Research activities.
-Many nephrologists have clinical or laboratory-based research interests.
+The outpatient work in renal medicine consists of non-specialised nephrology clinics together with clinics for dialysis and renal transplant patients. - 6.
+Research and teaching activities.
+Many nephrologists have clinical or laboratory-based research interests and/or involvement with training of medical students and future kidney specialists.